Logawa

 Logawa is an passenger train with the premium economy class that is operated by Kereta Api Indonesia which between Purwokerto & Ketapang via Surabaya Gubeng since 1 February 2025 as an effect of the Gapeka 2025, that before only to Jember which previews of the Gapeka 2023 on 1 June 2023.

-The train offer only 1x daily each way to Ketapang, Banyuwangi from Purwokerto around 781 km (485 mil) in 14 hours 20 minutes for travel.
+The train offer only 1x daily each way to Ketapang, Banyuwangi from Purwokerto around 781 km in 14 hours 20 minutes for travel.

 Branding

 The name "Logawa" is taken from the name of one of the rivers in Banyumas Regency, Central Java, namely Kali Logawa, which is one of the Tributaries of Serayu.

 History

 The Logawa train was first time operate by KAI on 21 April 1999 and its possible serving to Cilacap.
 In travel to Purwokerto, The Logawa train was divided into two upon arrival at Kroya: continuing to Cilacap and continuing to Purwokerto.
 This train once operated concurrently with the Purbaya train on the Purwokerto–Surabaya Gubeng Station round trip.
 However, due to the rationalization of passenger train services carried out by PT KA on 21 January 2002, the Purbaya train was discontinued, along with other trains such as the Cisadane, Gaya Baru Malam Utara, Tirtonadi, Tawang Mas, Cisadane, Galuh, and Rengganis.
 The Logawa train itself has no longer served passengers to Cilacap since 2011.

 Since on 1 January 2019, the Logawa train is one of five economy class train services that experienced a change in fares from subsidized to commercial (non-PSO).
 Then, on 1 November 2019, the Logawa train business class service was added, making it the only passenger train in Indonesia with mixed business and economy class service to 18 September 2024.